 If the people earning the minimum wage are heads of low-income households, higher minimum wages are likely to reduce poverty.

-If low-income workers lose jobs and cannot find jobs because of a higher minimum wage, social safety nets for low-income households can protect against poverty.
+If low-income workers lose jobs and cannot find jobs because of a higher minimum wage, social safety nets for low-income households can protect against increased poverty.

 If higher minimum wages cause workers to lose formal sector jobs, they are not likely to reduce poverty.